 The UART performs serial-to-parallel conversion on data characters received from a peripheral device or a MODEM, and parallel-to-serial conversion on data characters received from the CPU.
-The CPU can read the complete status of the UART.
+The CPU can read the complete status of the UART at any time during the functional operation.
 Status information reported includes the type and condition of the transfer operations being performed by the UART, as well as any error conditions (parity, overrun, framing, or break interrupt).

-The UART includes a programmable baud rate generator that is capable of dividing the timing reference clock input by divisors of 1 to $(2^{16}-1)$ , and producing a 16 × clock for driving the internal transmitter logic.
-Provisions are also included to use this 16 × clock to drive the receiver logic.
+The UART includes a programmable baud rate generator that is capable of dividing the timing reference clock input by divisors of 1 to $(2^{16}-1)$, and producing a $16 \times$ clock for driving the internal transmitter logic.
+Provisions are also included to use this $16 \times$ clock to drive the receiver logic.
 The UART includes a complete MODEM-control capability and a processor-interrupt system.
-Interrupts can be programmed to the user's requirements minimizing the computing required to handle the communications link.
+Interrupts can be programmed to the user's requirements, minimizing the computing required to handle the communications link.